twasilczyk/gg-dissector/README.md

 Gadu-Gadu protocol plugin dissector plugin for Wireshark.

-This code really needs refactoring or rewritting, so please don't rely on it that much.
+This project is being rewritten, so it won't provide full functionality.